imrankhan17/imrankhan17.github.io/pages/flask.md

 ### Creating a user interface

 So we have a minimum viable product working.
-However, it's nor particularly user-friendly to input URL parameters to interact with the API.
+However, it's not particularly user-friendly to input URL parameters to interact with the API.
 Let's add a basic form for the user to fill in.
 Create a new file called `form.py`.

 ```python
 from flask_wtf import FlaskForm